Course Introduction to Programming

 Rahilly Machado

-Imagine the following problem: how to find out if an integer number is even and positive?
+Imagine the following problem: how to find out if an integer is even and positive?

-To solve this problem, first we need to know what conditions are necessary for an integer to be even and positive:
+To solve this problem, we first need to know the necessary conditions for an integer to be even and positive:

 Knowing these conditions, we can proceed with two approaches:

-if( x > 0){ // if x is even, then check if it is positive
+if( x > 0){ // if x is even, then it checks if it is positive

 }